mutugi-c/JavaScript-Capstone-Project/README.md

 ### Run tests

 To run tests, you can use testing frameworks such as Jest.
-Install and test with jest using:
+To use Jest, ensure you have it installed or install and test with using:

-- no tests available

 ```sh
   $ npm install --save-dev jest